OpenWaterFoundation/owf-lib-viz-timeseries/README.md

 	+ width and precision for numbers (e.g., `123.1234`), which depends on data units and value limits
 	+ precision of date/time labels for data being displayed

-The following are possible approaches that may be used by graphing packages in order to achieve optimal labeling.
+The following are possible approaches that may be used by graphing packages in order to achieve intelligent labeling.
 In each case it is assumed that the tool has been passed the time series data in a consumable form.

-1. Tool handles labeling, at various levels of configurability:
+1. Tool handles intelligent labeling with little application coding:
 	1. The tool labels axes intelligently at all zoom levels, with no additional configuration.
+2. Tool handles labeling via various levels of property configuration, perhaps without achieving optimal labeling:
-	2. The tool provides configuration properties to help with labeling, such as number of labels desired, format for date-time, etc., in a general way.
+	1. The tool provides configuration properties to help with labeling, such as number of labels desired, format for date-time, etc., in a general way.
-	3. The tool provides configuration properties for more granular control of labels, for example, specifying date/time format for different zoom level
+	2. The tool provides configuration properties for more granular control of labels, for example, specifying date/time format for different zoom level
-2. Tool relies on application code to determine label values, but the tool draws the labels:
+3. Tool relies on application code to determine label values, but the tool draws the labels:
 	1. At each change that requires a redraw, the tool calls application code to determine the label values, for example passing the maximum and minimum data values to be labeled.
-	2. Display properties are configured as in (1).
+	2. Display properties are configured as in (2).
-3. Tool relies on application code to determine label values and draw the labels:
+4. Tool relies on application code to determine label values and draw the labels:
 	1. At each change that requires a redraw, the tool calls application code to determine the label values and draw the labels.
-	2. This requires that the graphical objects such as canvas and available area for labels are passed to application code.
+	2. This requires that the graphical objects such as canvas and available area for labels are passed to application code and application code must understand how to render (draw) graphics.
-	3. Display properties may be configured as in (1).
+	3. Display properties may be configured as in (2).

 ## Inventory of Applications ##